jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 more examples of the new syntax.

-Behind the scenes, a lot of work went in to identify a suitable data structure for representing the nonlinear expressions, and to refactor the various parts of JuMP and MathOptInterface, and to update solvers like Ipopt to the new syntax.
+Behind the scenes, a lot of work went in to identify a suitable data structure for representing the nonlinear expressions, to refactor the various parts of JuMP and MathOptInterface, and to update solvers like Ipopt to the new syntax.
 You can find out more of the details by watching talks I gave at JuMP-dev in 2022 and 2023, both helpfully called the same thing:

  * [Improving nonlinear programming support in JuMP (2022)](https://www.youtube.com/watch?v=d_X3gj3Iz-k)
  * [Improving nonlinear programming support in JuMP (2023)](https://www.youtube.com/watch?v=6q76umkG-34)